 Rather than building an M365 competitor from scratch, Schwarz Digits has assembled a portfolio of partnerships:

-Wire — Swiss-German end-to-end encrypted messaging using the MLS protocol.
+Wire is a Swiss-German end-to-end encrypted messaging platform using the MLS protocol.
 Already used by the Schwarz Group for board-level communications.
 Purpose-built for high-assurance scenarios and federated cross-organization communication.

-openDesk — the German government-backed open-source workplace suite (Nextcloud, Collabora Online, Element, OpenProject) available as SaaS on STACKIT.
+openDesk is the German government-backed open-source workplace suite (Nextcloud, Collabora Online, Element, OpenProject) available as SaaS on STACKIT.
 Primarily targeted at the public sector.

-SAP on STACKIT — through the RISE with SAP program, organizations can run S/4HANA on STACKIT infrastructure within European jurisdiction.
+SAP on STACKIT lets organizations run S/4HANA on STACKIT infrastructure within European jurisdiction through the RISE with SAP program.

-PhariaAI — Aleph Alpha's sovereign AI suite running natively on STACKIT, enabling organizations to train and deploy AI models without proprietary knowledge leaking into external training data.
+PhariaAI is Aleph Alpha's sovereign AI suite running natively on STACKIT, enabling organizations to train and deploy AI models without proprietary knowledge leaking into external training data.

-Email — this is the single biggest gap.
+Email is the single biggest gap.
 Exchange Online is where Microsoft shines brightest, and STACKIT offers no managed email service.
-Self-hosting email (Open-Xchange, Zimbra) on STACKIT VMs means owning the entire operational burden — spam filtering, deliverability, backup, high availability, security patching, 24/7 monitoring.
+Self-hosting email (Open-Xchange, Zimbra) on STACKIT VMs means owning the entire operational burden: spam filtering, deliverability, backup, high availability, security patching, 24/7 monitoring.
 The savings from leaving Microsoft get consumed by the engineers needed to run it.
 For most organizations, email should be the last workload to migrate, not the first.

-Team communication — if you are already migrating to Nextcloud, start with Nextcloud Talk.
+Team communication depends on what you are already doing.
+If you are migrating to Nextcloud, start with Nextcloud Talk.
 It is included at no additional cost, supports encrypted video/audio calls, chat, screen sharing, and integrates natively with Nextcloud files, calendar, and tasks.
 For most internal communication, Talk is more than sufficient.
-Consider Wire as an additional layer only if you need high-assurance communications — board-level discussions, cross-organization federation, or regulatory scenarios where MLS protocol guarantees matter.
+Consider Wire as an additional layer only if you need high-assurance communications: board-level discussions, cross-organization federation, or regulatory scenarios where MLS protocol guarantees matter.
 Some organizations run both.

-Identity and access management — organizations deeply integrated with Entra ID will need Keycloak or Univention Corporate Server on STACKIT.
+Identity and access management catches organizations off guard.
+Those deeply integrated with Entra ID will need Keycloak or Univention Corporate Server on STACKIT.
 This is often the hidden blocker.

-Compliance and governance — Microsoft Purview has no single open-source equivalent.
+Compliance and governance has no single open-source equivalent to Microsoft Purview.
 Retention policies, classification, eDiscovery, and audit trails need to be reconstructed using Nextcloud's or Alfresco's built-in capabilities, potentially supplemented by dedicated GRC tooling.

 The realistic path is a phased sovereignty transition over 12-24 months: